The-Marcy-Lab-School/swe-assignment-2.5-1-functions-scope-strings-arrays/src/short-response.md

 const result = double(5);
 ```

-In your response, make sure to:
+In your response, make sure to cover the following details:
-1. Explain what an "expression" is
+1. Explain what an "expression" is.
-2. Explain how it is determined what value a function call will resolve to
+2. Explain how it is determined what value a function call will resolve/evaluate to.
-3. Why sometimes function calls resolve to `undefined`.
+3. Explain why function calls sometimes resolve/evaluate to `undefined`.

-## Response 1
+### Response 1

+Your response...

 ---

 ## Prompt 2

 Analyze the following code.
-Draw the callstack and list all variables at the moment when the `getFirstLetter()` function has just been called *for the first time* but has NOT yet returned.
+Then, fill in the template below with the callstack and the values of all variables at the moment when the `getFirstLetter()` function has just been called *for the first time* but has NOT yet returned.

 ```js
 const buildProfile = (firstName, lastName, age) => {